ashtanmistal/MATH-316-Notes/README.md

 ## PDF Files

+PDF files for each lecture will be uploaded to the corresponding folder.
+They are no longer imported into the main document.

-All of the .pdf files are the separate lecture files, with the output of the latex document being imported into main.tex
+Instead, all of the .tex files are imported into the main document.

-## Main Notes Document

-The main notes document, main.tex, includes the merged documents and is updated with each lecture after the lecture notes are complete.
-Unfortunately due to constraints the main .pdf file (Export of main.tex) will not be available until all lectures are finalized.